Frequently Asked Questions about GDPR

 The GDPR was approved and adopted by the EU Parliament in April 2016.
-The regulation will take effect after a two-year transition period and, unlike a Directive it does not require any enabling legislation to be passed by government; meaning it will be in force May 2018.
+The regulation took effect after a two-year transition period and, unlike a Directive, did not require any legislation to be passed by government.
+GDPR came into force on 25th May 2018.

 Who does the GDPR affect?

 The GDPR not only applies to organisations located within the EU but also applies to organisations located outside of the EU if they offer goods or services to, or monitor the behaviour of, EU data subjects.
 It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.

 Organizations can be fined up to 4% of annual global turnover for breaching GDPR or €20 Million.
 This is the maximum fine that can be imposed for the most serious infringements e.g.not having sufficient customer consent to process data or violating the core of Privacy by Design concepts.
 There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
 It is important to note that these rules apply to both controllers and processors – meaning ‘clouds’ are not exempt from GDPR enforcement.

 What constitutes personal data?

 The GDPR applies to ‘personal data’, meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 This definition provides for a wide range of personal identifiers to constitute personal data, including name, identification number, location data or online identifier, reflecting changes in technology and the way organisations collect information about people.

 What is the difference between a data processor and a data controller?

 A controller is the entity that determines the purposes, conditions and means of the processing of personal data, while the processor is an entity which processes personal data on behalf of the controller.